NorthernTempest/wandering_bastion/docs/place/state/index.md

 - Razig Empire: Home base of the pirate lords
 - Republic of Ridgesong: Merchant republic run by corporations
 - Sandlink: Deserted coastnation become tourist destination
-- Scargrocks: Barely habitable fishing islands
+- Scargrocs: Barely habitable fishing islands
 - Secheral Sea: storm-wracked rift to the planes of air and water
 - Sekhmeti Nation: enlightened monarchy of the river
 - Siblikund Desert: trackless expanse of cold sands